385-254-3522

 Woman in emotional turmoil as she works through the stages of betrayal trauma

-Stage 2: Emotional Turmoil & Confusion
+Stage 2 of Betrayal Trauma: Emotional Turmoil & Confusion

 This stage involves a tumultuous mix of emotions including sadness, fear, and confusion.
 Individuals might obsessively analyze past events, searching for signs of betrayal they may have missed.